supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/07-Use-delta-lake.md

-# Use Delta Lake with Spark in Azure Synapse Analytics
+# Lab 07: Use Delta Lake with Spark in Azure Synapse Analytics

 Delta Lake is an open source project to build a transactional data storage layer on top of a data lake.
 Delta Lake adds support for relational semantics for both batch and streaming data operations, and enables the creation of a *Lakehouse* architecture in which Apache Spark can be used to process and query data in tables that are based on underlying files in the data lake.

-This exercise should take approximately **40** minutes to complete.

-## Provision an Azure Synapse Analytics workspace
+## Task 1: Provision an Azure Synapse Analytics workspace

 You'll need an Azure Synapse Analytics workspace with access to data lake storage and an Apache Spark pool that you can use to query and process files in the data lake.